riclolsen/scadavis-synoptic-panel/README.md

 * Save the panel and it will display the value obtained from the query in the panel as a float value.
 * There are many animations possible such as filll/stroke color, position, opacity, etc. (see "Learn" section on https://scadavis.io site).

+This plugin requires Internet connectivity to work properly!

 ![Power](https://raw.githubusercontent.com/riclolsen/displayfiles/master/scadavis-power.png?raw=true)
 ![Options](https://raw.githubusercontent.com/riclolsen/displayfiles/master/scadavis-options.png?raw=true)
 ![Speedometer](https://raw.githubusercontent.com/riclolsen/displayfiles/master/scadavis-speedometer.png?raw=true)